 For instance, if you want to teach economics, you must have a Ph.D. in economics.
 Or if you choose to teach Japanese literature, you should have a doctorate in a relevant discipline, such as Japanese studies, Japanese literature, or comparative literature.

-A Ph.D. degree program typically lasts between five and seven years and requires a bachelor’s and master’s degree.
+A Ph.D. program typically lasts five to seven years and requires a bachelor’s and master’s degree.

-However, some Ph.D. programs permit you to earn your master’s degree along the way.
+However, some Ph.D. programs permit you to earn your master’s degree.

 2. Teaching Experience